Copyediting

-Line and copyediting are often offered as two separate services and definitions of what each includes is frequently disputed.
-My own understanding of each is as follows and is based on several courses I have taken:
+Line and copyediting are often offered as two separate services.
+Definitions of each are frequently disputed, but my own understanding—which guides my practice—is as follows and is based on several courses I have taken:

 Line editing - When a line editor reviews a manuscript, she looks at word choice and consistency, as well as sentence structure.
 Additionally, she pays attention to the "voice" and makes sure the book is interesting and entertaining.
 She may revise content, but normally does not correct punctuation, spelling, or grammar.